Stevensunxinhai/econlogic_bsqa/README.md

 The cleaned splits are **wide** CSV exports: each row includes `qa_text` (full scenario), `gold_answer` (A–D), `gold_sufficiency`, `gold_decision`, `condition_type`, provenance fields, and more.
 Splits are sized for reproducibility papers (order of magnitude: **hundreds** of examples per split after QC; see protocol and cleaning logic in `datapipeline/`).

 - **Do not commit API keys.** Use `.env` locally; see `datapipeline/.env.example` and `evaluation/.env.example`.
-- **Raw EconLogicQA redistribution** is subject to the original dataset’s license; the datapipeline accepts any directory with `train.csv`, `val.csv`, `test.csv` in the expected column format.
+- **Raw EconLogicQA redistribution** is subject to the original dataset’s license.
+The datapipeline accepts any directory with `train.csv`, `val.csv`, `test.csv` in the expected column format.
+Users should obtain source EconLogicQA data from the original release and follow its licensing terms.

 ---